scanoss/settings-file-docs/source/index.rst

-SCANOSS Settings Documentation
+SCANOSS Settings Documentation (This is a new text)
 ==============================

-This documentation will help you better understand the concept of the SCANOSS Settings file, as well as how to implement it when using SCANOSS clients and services.

 .. note::
    This feature is available for all SCANOSS clients and integrations.

-What is the SCANOSS Settings file?
+Changed line
 ==================================